MarieCHessler/a-quiz/README.md

     <br>

     ## Testing
-    The site has been tested by validator and manually.
+    The site has been tested in validators and manually.
 Details can be found in the sections below.

     <br>

     ### Validator testing
     * **HTML** <br>
-        * No errors or warnings were found on index.html, quiz.html or score.html, then passing through the official [W3C validator](https://validator.w3.org/#validate_by_input).
+        * No errors or warnings were found on index.html, quiz.html, or score.html when passing through the official [W3C validator](https://validator.w3.org/#validate_by_input).

         <br>

     * **CSS** <br>
-        * No errors were found on style.css, when passing through the official [W3C (Jigsaw) validator](https://jigsaw.w3.org/css-validator/#validate_by_input).
+        * No errors were found on style.css when passing through the official [W3C (Jigsaw) validator](https://jigsaw.w3.org/css-validator/#validate_by_input).
         * One warning was returned, saying "Imported style sheets are not checked in direct input and file upload modes".

         <br>

     * **JavaScript** <br>
         * No errors were found on script.js, questions.js or score.js when passing through the linter [JSHint](https://jshint.com/).
-        * The following warnings were returned, and good to keep in mind:
+        * The following warnings were returned, and are hereby noted:
             * 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
             * 'arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6').
             * 'template literal syntax' is only available in ES6 (use 'esversion: 6').
             * 'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
-        * The following variable came up as undefined, although it is defined:
+        * The following variable came up as undefined in script.js (where it is used), and as unused in questions.js (where it is defined):
-            * questions (in script.js and questions.js)
+            * questions

        <br>